BWH Division of General Internal Medicine Primary Care Program

 • “Clinical conundrums” high-yield case review with program director

-• Professional development including negotiation, risk mitigation, public speaking and more
+• Professional development including negotiation, understanding job contracts, effective public speaking and more

 Personal Projects